Understanding your technical SEO audit.

 On top of doing a sitewide spelling and grammar check, we’ll check that all headings are tagged correctly and that their formatting creates a functional hierarchy.
 We’ll check that your content is easy to interact with and that nothing critical is missing in the design.

 UX design signals and SEO targets are often one and the same, with many crossovers in goals and objectives.
 Working towards the best possible user experience, purposeful design and functionality are a big part of modern SEO.

 Conversion Rate Optimization is the process of enhancing a website to improve the number of leads it generates.
 While this isn’t included in our audit, we often come across areas for improvement while we work through our audit process.
 We’ll provide these recommendations alongside your action items list, which can be reviewed with your account manager if you’d like to take action.

 If goal tracking is important to your business, we’ll set up events in Google Analytics 4 to gather data on important conversion actions.
 We can use HotJar to visualize user experiences and combine this data to make informed decisions about areas for improvement.

 Armed with a plan.

 Getting users to your website is only half the battle, and SEO can’t be the extent of your marketing.
-This piece of the puzzle is part of a greater whole, one that not only captures search interest, but keeps customers engaged and coming back for more.
+This piece of the puzzle is part of a greater whole that captures search interest and keeps customers engaged and coming back for more.

 At Twirling Umbrellas, we specialize in building and supporting enterprise-level WordPress websites.
-We empower and support marketing teams, making your online presence one less thing to worry about.
-Covered by a thorough audit and actionable list, you can rest assured that we’ve got your website performance covered.
+We empower and support marketing teams, making your online presence less worrying about.
+Covered by a thorough audit and actionable list, you can rest assured that we’ve covered your website performance.

 Ready to get started?